5 Simple Steps to Organizing Anything

 From the example above, do you want to organize a bookcase?
 Organize your room?
 How about organizing receipts or your emails?

-This tip applies for any organization project.
 The clearer you can be in defining what it is you want to organize, be it a chest full of toys, files or gardening equipment, the easier it will be to do your work.

 Step 2.
 Collect items and/or materials.

 Hopefully, the items you want to organize are located in the same physical location.
-This could be a room, home, garage, office, or other area.

 If for some reason items aren’t in the same location, you’ll need to make arrangements to move and consolidate everything.

-Why should you do this?
-Well, you want to be able to compare and contrast items amongst one another.
 Having items side-by-side makes it easier to spot patterns, trends, and themes running through whatever it is you’re going to organize.

 You may find it helpful to set up an organizing workspace before you begin your project in earnest.